2. Forces#

 In Section 2.3 we saw some examples of equations of motion originating from Newton’s second law of motion.
 For the quite common case that the mass of our object of interest is constant, its trajectory will be given as the solution of a second-order ordinary differential equation, with time as our variable.
 In general, the force in Newton’s second law may depend on time and position, as well as on the first derivative of the position, i.e., the velocity.
 In one dimension, we thus have

-Equation (2.26) can be hard to solve for complicated functions \(F\).
-However, in each of the special cases that the force only depends on one of the three variables, we can find a general solution - albeit as an integral over the force, which we may or may not be able to calculate explicitly.
+We cannot solve equation (2.26) for a general function \(F\).
+However, in each of the special cases that the force depends on only one of the three variables, we can find a general solution, albeit as an integral over the force, which we may or may not be able to calculate explicitly.

 If the force only depends on time, we can solve equation (2.26) by direct integration.
 Using that \(v = \dot{x}\), we have \(m \dot{v} = F(t)\), which we integrate to find